vamsikrishnak16/NASSCOM-VSD-SOC-PD/README.md

 #### Running OpenLane in Docker

-Execute the following command to run OpenLane in Docker:
+Execute the following alias to run OpenLane in Docker:

      docker